julivoloshyn/historical-weather-data/README.md

 # HistoricalWeatherData

 Historical weather data app is created to give a user weather information in table or chart format.
 A user enters the location and period and gets data in PDF file.
+Values are given in the metric system.

 ## Technologies